msf-oca-his/dhis-ca-printable-forms/README.md

   1. `heightOfProgramTitle`: height (length) of program title present at top of the sheet
 	2. `rowHeight`: height (length) of each row
 	3. `numberOfColumns`: number of columns to fit in a page.
-6. `OptionSet`: configuration related to rendering option sets, in both tally sheets and cover sheets (note: changing the values of labelPadding, dataElementLabel and optionsPadding will not affect printing, as these options will not come into use until JSS is introduced).
+6. `OptionSet`: configuration related to rendering option sets, in both tally sheets and cover sheets (note: changing the values of labelPadding and dataElementLabel will not affect printing, as these options will not come into use until JSS is introduced).
   1. `labelPadding`: the gap between the checkbox and the option name (option label)
   2. `dataElementLabel`: the space (width) assigned for data element names.
 Longer names without spaces will not word wrap.
-  3. `optionsPadding`: the width of  columns containing a data element's options.
-  4. `numberOfColumns`: the number of columns for displaying options in an option set.
+  3. `numberOfColumns`: the number of columns for displaying options in an option set.
 7. `Prefixes`: Prefixes can be added to any objects, for example printable form types, section names, or options sets.
 All prefixes usd in this app are configured here.
 Value keys contain the prefix values; the translationKey has to be the same as what is set in the i18n files.
   1. `dataSetPrefix`: prefix for each data set, prepended to the data set name, seen in the template selection dropdown box.
   2. `programPrefix`: prefix for each program, prepended to the program name, seen in the template selection dropdown box.